A universal characterization of higher algebraic K-theory: Connective -theory

-in $\Motaddun$.
-Finally, since we have a natural equivalence by Lemma~\ref{lem:scomm}, the assertion is proved.
-The identification in the stable setting now follows from the unstable considerations and the usual passage from results on the $K$-theory space to the $K$-theory spectrum. \end{proof}
+where \eqref{eq:new} follows from lemma~\ref{lem:scomm}, we conclude that $ \Sigma( \Umotun(\aA)) \simeq K^{w}_\aA$ in $\Motaddun$.
+The identification in the stable setting follows from the unstable considerations and the usual passage from results on the $K$-theory space to the $K$-theory spectrum. \end{proof}

 \begin{proposition} Let $\cA$ be a small stable $\i$-category.
-Then, the presheaves $K^{w}_{\aA}$ and $K_{\aA}$ (see notation~\ref{not:prsheaves}) are local, i.e., given any split-exact sequnce $\aB \to \aC \to \aD$ in $\aE$, the induced maps of spectra (see (\ref{eqn:splitlocs}) and (\ref{eq:loc}))\,:
+Then, the presheaves $K^{w}_{\aA}$ and $K_{\aA}$ (see notation~\ref{not:prsheaves}) are local, i.e., given any split-exact sequnce $\aB \to \aC \to \aD$ in $\aE$, the induced maps of spectra (see (\ref{eqn:splitlocs}) and (\ref{eq:loc}))